You don't want fine metal filings, nor do you want large pieces of metal. Quarter-inch-wide

 orgonite field devices.
 You can usually find this grade of quartz crystal very

-inexpensively at most decent gem and mineral shops, or you can buy
+inexpensively at most decent gem and mineral shops, or you can

 quartz online from orgonite-aware vendors at appropriate sizes and grades.